 PRO TIP: Not much of a camper?
 That’s ok.
 There are also camper cabins available at Evergreen!

 And there are lots of fun summertime things to do at the campground itself – a big playground at the entrance, and two smaller ones (one at the front of Evergreen Park itself and one towards the back of the campground), a swimming hole, trails through the woods, disc golf.
 Plus, there are some snacks available in the office.
-And Evergreen Park is right on the Black River which means you can enjoy fishing!
+And Evergreen Park is right on the Cass River which means you can enjoy fishing!

 Once we set up camp, we hung out at the campground, celebrated a birthday, the kids rode their bikes around, and we explored the playgrounds.